daryllxd/lifelong-learning/startups/growthhacker.tv.md

 Big data is used in Etsy to produce a recommender system and for search ranking.

-Client-facing, everyone does experiments.
+All client-facing engineeers do experiments.

-Checkout: You don’t want to see the ratio, you want to see the value.
+Checkout: You don’t want to see the ratio of who did, you want to see the value of the transactions.

-Seller back-end is more engaged than the buyers.
+The seller back-end has more engagement than the buyers.

 There are some features that have never been used before.
 “Our first stab at everything is not working out.”